-You will have streams of questions; who will stay in the home, how is the money divided, where will the kids live, will I pay spousal support.
-This is normal and getting answers is part of the “uncoupling” process.
-Let’s review the main questions you will have.
+It won’t be your only question.
+You will have dozens; who will stay in the home, how is the money divided, where will the kids live.
+Questions are normal, getting answers is part of the “uncoupling” process.

 - Can we file paperwork ourselves?

 - What is the difference between divorce and legal separation?

 - Do mothers automatically get custody of the children?

 - Can I relocate to another state with the children?

 - How much will he pay in child support?